teslyuk/Quotia/README.md

 # Quotia

-Simple way to share quotes and beautiful pictures.
+Simple way to share quotes and pictures.
 Made for the purpose of showing animation and UI/UX design skills.